dee-sea/rustina/README.md

                             # e.g. \\\\windows\\\\system32\\\\calc
                             # On windows binarypath should be excaped:
                             # e.g. \\windows\\system32\\calc
-        -h or --help        # print this message
+        -h or --help        # print this message§
 ```
 ```